AraBlocks/RFCs/README.md

-ARA Request For Comments (RFC)
+Ara Request For Comments (RFC)
 ==============================

-A repository of Request For Comments (RFC) documents for ARA.
+A repository of Request For Comments (RFC) documents for Ara.

 ## 0. Table Of Contents